 Responding to the Census is not only an individual's civic duty; it also affects how much federal funding that communities receive to support housing, education, transportation, employment, healthcare and more.
 Federal funding of approximately $1,800 per person, per year will be allocated to communities over the next 10 years for each person counted.
 In Michigan, 42 percent of the state's budget relies on federal funding and more than $15 billion in federal and state funding has been distributed to Michigan communities annually based on Census data.
 An accurate Census count also helps communities to plan for the future (i.e. business attraction, neighborhood/housing improvements) and is essential for fair distribution of political representation.

 Census Count Process

-Beginning in March 2020, most households (80 percent) will receive a postcard on how to complete the Census questionnaire online.
+Beginning in March 2020, most households (80 percent) will receive an invitation to complete the Census questionnaire online.
 The other 20 percent of households (areas identified as less likely to respond online) will receive a paper questionnaire along with their invitation to respond online or by phone.
 A series of reminder letters and postcards will be sent following this initial mailing and the U.S. Census Bureau will follow up in person with households that have yet to respond in late April 2020.
 Learn more.

 The current version of the Census form, which is being printed for distribution in the spring, does not have a citizenship question.
 At this point, there is no indication that the citizenship question will be added to the form.
 Individuals with international citizenship status should still fill out the Census form indicating where they live on April 1, 2020.
 Individuals are encouraged to fill out as much information as they feel comfortable sharing.